Respite care

 Respite care can last from a few hours to a few weeks.
 You can organise regular respite care or you might want to have respite care now and again.

-Sometimes you might need emergency respite care, if you get sick or need to go to hospital and can’t provide care.
+Sometimes you might need emergency respite care.
+You may get sick or need to go to hospital and can no longer provide care.

 What are the types of respite care?

+Family, friends or professional aged care or disability services can give respite care.
 There are many different types of respite services.
-The type you choose depends on your situation and the services available in your area.
+The type you choose depends on your situation and what services are available in your area.

 Centre-based day respite

-Centre-based day respite usually takes place at a day centre or club.
-It offers activities and outings for the person receiving care and gives them the chance to socialise with other people in a safe environment.
+Centre-based day respite usually happens at a day centre or club.
+It offers activities and outings for the person receiving care.
+It gives them the chance to socialise with other people in a safe environment.

 Day respite may include transport to and from the centre.